ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

 ### Exercise:
 1. Generate a private key on the mainnet and note it.
-2. Get the corresponding address and send some bitcoins to it.
+2. Get the corresponding address.
-Send as much as you cannot afford to lose, so you will feel motivated and focused during the following few lessons.
+3. Send bitcoins to it.
+As much as you cannot afford to lose, so it will keep you focused and motivated to get them back during the following lessons.

-Working on the mainnet will make sure you are going to finish the next chapter.
-If you are less motivated don't possess any bitcoin just use the testnet.
-You can acquire testnet coins quickly, just google "get testnet bitcoins", they are also called **faucets**.